nhouse417/nhouse417/README.md

 I'm a recent Firmware Engineer from Western Digital seeking an opportunity as a Software Development Engineer in Test or an Embedded Software Engineer specifically in the space or automotive industry.

-- 🔭 I’m currently working on implementing a RTOS on ESP32 microcontroller.
+- 🔭 I’m currently working on implementing a RTOS on ESP32 microcontroller and a home security camera
-- 🌱 I’m currently learning more about embedded systems and cFS from NASA's open source cFS on github
+- 🌱 I’m currently learning more about embedded systems and AI
 - 💬 Ask me about anything
 - 😄 Pronouns: He/Him
 - ⚡ Fun facts: I love basketball and American football, love to exercise, and a recent F1 fan!